The Fall of Flight 123

 • @gmdascensia

-@@kukuki5000 because they was never trained, and 4 years later it happened again, United Airlines flight 232, crew lost all hydraulics and still managed to land, plane was stable until last second before the crosswind swept the plane, expert test pilots were unable to re create the landing and it was deemed as "The Impossible Landing", NTSB said that training for this is too impractical so they swept it under the rug again and in 2003 it happened again with DHL cargo plane that got hit by SAM in Iraq, they lost all 3 hydraulics and miraculously managed to land safely intact.
+@@kukuki5000 because they were never trained, and 4 years later it happened again, United Airlines flight 232, crew lost all hydraulics and still managed to land, plane was stable until last second before the crosswind swept the plane, expert test pilots were unable to re create the landing and it was deemed as "The Impossible Landing", NTSB said that training for this is too impractical so they swept it under the rug again and in 2003 it happened again with DHL cargo plane that got hit by SAM in Iraq, they lost all 3 hydraulics and miraculously managed to land safely intact.
 I have my all respects to all these 3 flight crews because they were never prepared for this moment

 • @lunaisbugs